alexdenne/battalion/original/cards/index.md

       Goblin Boss has +1 attack power.

       Empress of Wealth x1
-      You gain +1 influence while the Empress of Wealth survives.
+      You gain +1 influence while the Empress of Wealth is in play.

       Tactical Commander x1
       Tactical Commander may choose which Army he attacks.